This article explains how to customize an Advanced Configuration feature for the entire account.

 Socket to PoP Max MTU (only applies to physical Sockets)

-For more about Advanced Configuration for sites, see Adding Advanced Features to Sites.
+For more about Advanced Configuration for sites, see Advanced Configurations for a Site.

 When a SDP user is working in an office that is behind a Cato Socket, the Cato Client automatically connects to that site.
 This behavior is called VPN office mode and it is enabled by default for all accounts.
 Without office mode, when the Cato Client connects to the VPN behind a Cato Socket, the Client connects with a VPN tunnel-in-tunnel which often has a negative impact on performance.